Engaeyum Eppothum: Production

-The film was initially launched in late 2010 with Vimal and Amala Paul playing a pair in the film.
+The film was began production in December 2010 with Vimal and Amala Paul playing a pair in the film.
 However they pulled out due to prior commitments and were replaced by Sharvanand and Ananya.
-Thaman was also replaced as music composer by debutant C Sathya.

 Soundtrack

-The film's score and soundtrack were composed by debutant C Sathya.
-The album consists of five tracks, featuring lyrics penned by Na Muthukumar and M Saravanan.
-It was released on 3 August 2011 in Chennai released by actors Suriya, Vivek and Music Director Harris Jayaraj.
+The film's score and soundtrack were composed by debutant C. Sathya.
+The album consists of five tracks, was released on 3 August 2011 in Chennai.